MisterProtocol/RAND-editor/README.md

 support.
 However, the newer version, with mouse support, uses the `ncurses` library to multiplex input from the mouse.
+#### NCURSES versions
+Currently, the editor appears to compile and run without problems with the ncurses library versions 5.4 and 5.7, using the terminfo files distributed with those library versions.
+The editor also compiles and runs with the 6.2 ncurses library, but we ran into a problem initializing mouse position reporting using the 6.2 distributed terminfo "xterm-256color" file.

+(The issue, for those interested, is in the mouse initialization and parsing definitions used in the terminfo entries "XM" and "kmous".)

+An alternative, if using the terminfo files distributed with ncurses-6.2 is to compile and use the terminal definition "xterm-256color-a" in the "terminfo" subdirectory.
+If this is compiled into "~/.terminfo", the editor will run without problems.
+Other alternatives are to use a XTERM setting of xterm-1002, xterm-1003, or xterm-x11mouse.
+We also added a -mouseinit=value option to specify a custom mouse initialization.

+On the Mac, we recommend installing and using the third-party program "iTerm2", available at http://iterm2.com.
+Using "TERM=iTerm2", the editor runs fine when compiled against ncurses-6.2.

 ### Filter Programs